How to plant a border like a pro

 ‘Plant in threes or fives’ is the standard garden advice.
 Professional gardener Stephanie Wolfe has a pragmatic attitude: ‘I often plant in fours and sixes,’ she says.
 ‘Because one usually dies.’

-6) Look at leaf colour and shape as well as flowers
+6) Plant a border with leaf colour and shape as well as flowers

 There’s more about this here, and also on this video.